-With regard to internal auditing activities, the Internal Auditing Department is responsible for ensuring the ongoing and independent surveillance of the regular progress of the Bank's operations and processes for the purpose of preventing or identifying any anomalous or risky behaviour or situation, assessing the functionality of the overall internal control system and its adequacy in ensuring the effectiveness and efficiency of company processes, the safeguarding of asset value and loss protection, the reliability and completeness of accounting and management information, and the compliance of transactions with the policies set out by the Company's administrative bodies and internal and external regulations.
+With regard to internal auditing activities, the Internal Auditing Department is responsible for ensuring the ongoing and independent supervision of the regular progress of the Bank's operations and processes for the purpose of preventing or identifying any anomalous or risky behaviour or situation.
+The Internal Auditing Department assesses the functionality of the overall internal control system and its adequacy to ensure:

+- the effectiveness and efficiency of Company processes; - the safeguarding of asset value and protection from losses; - the reliability and integrity of accounting and management information; - the compliance of transactions with the policies set by Company governance bodies and internal and external regulations.